Catacity/HeadacheTracker/README.md

 # HeadacheTracker
-a new repo for personal data
+a new github repository for personal data interaction and wearables project name : Headache Tracker
-test